LSU vs. Auburn NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 78.5, is 24.0 points more than Saturday's over/under.
+- Saturday's over/under is 23.0 points lower than the two team's combined 78.5 points per game average.

-- The 38.3 combined points per game that these two squads have allowed this season are 16.2 fewer than the 54.5 over/under in this contest.
+- This contest's total is 17.2 points above the 38.3 these two squads combine to surrender per game this season.

-- The LSU Tigers and their opponents have scored an average of 62.8 points per game in 2021, 8.3 more than Saturday's total.
+- LSU Tigers games this season feature an average total of 62.8 points, a number 7.3 points higher than Saturday's over/under.

 LSU Stats and Trends